Kharma C Foucher

 Dr. Foucher teaches tissue mechanics and gait mechanics courses at the undergraduate and graduate levels.

 National Institutes of Health/National Institue on Aging, Impact of osteoarthritis-related gait impairment on energy, fatigue, and physical activity, Principal Investigator

 Applied Health Sciences Interdisciplinary Pilot Grant, Predicting mechanical and clinical outcomes of total hip arthroplasty, Principal Investigator

 UIC Center for Clinical and Translational Sciences, Impact of obesity, fatigue, and strength on physical activity in people with knee OA, Principal Investigator

 NIH, Regular Member Musculoskeletal Rehabilitation Sciences (MRS) Study Section

-Orthopaedic Research Society, Member, Awards and Recognition Committee
+Orthopaedic Research Society, Chair, Diversity, Equity, and Inclusion Committee

 2016 - Excellence in Clinical Science Award, Journal of Orthopaedic Research

 2014 - Best in Class Poster Award, Association of American Medical Colleges, Group on Faculty Affairs

 MD, University of Illinois at Chicago, 2008